Lani/fampi/docs/notes.md

 # Dependency Injection
 I will not continue to look into DI frameworks at the moment.
-Will use vanilla node to begin with.
+Will use vanilla node/javascript to begin with.

 ## Why it's needed
 http://blog.wolksoftware.com/the-current-state-of-dependency-inversion-in-javascript